FusionAuth/terraform-provider-fusionauth/docs/resources/form_field.md

 * `data` - (Optional) A JSON string that can hold any information about the Form Field that should be persisted.
 * `description` - (Optional) A description of the Form Field.
 * `form_field_id` - (Optional) The Id to use for the new Form Field.
 If not specified a secure random UUID will be generated.
+* `key` - (Optional) The key is the path to the value in the user or registration object.
+Required for all fields except `consent` Not required when type is `consent`, as FusionAuth will generate the key automatically for consent fields.
 * `options` - (Optional) A list of options that are applied to checkbox, radio, or select controls.
 * `required` - (Optional) Determines if a value is required to complete the form.
 * `type` - (Optional) The data type used to store the value in FusionAuth.